GitiHubi/courseAIML/README.md

 A series of interactive lab notebooks we prepared for the 7.044.1,00 Introduction into **Artificial Intelligence** and **Machine Learning** course offered in the Master of Arts in Business Innovation (MBI) at the University of St. Gallen (HSG).

-The content is build on a series of Jupyter Notebooks based on Python, IPython Notebook, and PyTorch.
+The content is build on a series of Jupyter Notebooks based on Python, IPython Notebook, Scikit-Learn and PyTorch.

 ![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)